Frequently Asked Questions

 Active consent of the research participant requires that the participant (or parent/guardian if the participant is under 18 years of age) actively agrees to participate in the research.
 Typically this means that the participant has received a letter and has completed and returned a written form giving consent for participation.
 Passive consent requires all members participate in the research unless they opt-out of research activities.
-All research in the BPS requires active consent of participants.
+All research activities in the BPS require active consent of participants.

 What is required in the consent form?

 BPS provides a template to ensure that the following sections are included in all consent forms being shared with BPS participants.
 Consent materials need to be translated into the preferred language of all families participating.
 While it is not required to use the above template, it is necessary that all consent forms include the following sections:

 - Conditions of Participation (what will students be asked to do?)

 - Administrative Data: (if applicable, describe the data elements that will be requested from central office records)

 - Confidentiality/Anonymity Protections (indicate how the researcher will keep this information confidential)

 - Compensation (compensation should not exceed $50 for teachers and should be of no monetary value for students)

 - Contact Information

 For electronic consent forms, please adhere to your federal regulations detailed in this website.